Annual PORTWIMS project meeting

 1st PORTWIMS Summer School at German High Sea Island Heligoland on Marine phytoplankton diversity observations: innovative methods and industrial applications

-The coastal summer school 2019 will be held from 28 June to 8 July 2019 and will provide an interdisciplinary overview from topics related to the marine plankton diversity and methods of observation.
-The coastal summer school takes place on Helgoland, a red sandstone rock of Helgoland which is a hotspot of biodiversity and Germany’s most offshore island.
-The Biologische Anstalt Helgoland (BAH) as part of the AWI is one of the oldest marine stations world ide and has a strong tradition in capacity development and hosting international guest researchers.
+The coastal summer school 2019 was held from 28 June to 8 July 2019 to provide an interdisciplinary overview from topics related to the marine plankton diversity and methods of observation.
+The coastal summer school took place on Helgoland, a red sandstone rock of Helgoland which is a hotspot of biodiversity and Germany’s most offshore island.
+16 young scientists from 9 nations visited Helgoland for 11 days to deepen their knowledge of coastal phytoplankton research focusing on observations and industrial applications.
+Among them were seven students from the University Lisbon funded by PORTWIMS.

-The summer school will focus on the training of young scientists (Masters and PhD students) in techniques relevant to long-term in-situ and remote sensing observations of phytoplankton diversity and abundance detection as well as industrial applications of phytoplankton research related to microalgae biotechnology, aquaculture and bionics.
-The training will comprise a class room module (six days) at the guest scientist facilities on Heligoland and a practical module (five days) onboard the German RV Heincke in the German Bight.
-The school will encompass lectures, exercises and practical work in classical microscopy, functional morphology, molecular and optical techniques.
-It further includes training in long-term data analysis and archival, remote sensing data processing and knowledge on technology transfer with focus on blue economy, aquaculture and bionics for light weight constructions.
+The summer school focused on the training of young scientists in techniques relevant to long-term in-situ and remote sensing observations of phytoplankton diversity and abundance detection as well as industrial applications of phytoplankton research related to microalgae biotechnology, aquaculture and bionics.
+The training will comprised a class room module at the guest scientist facilities on Heligoland and a practical module onboard the German RV Heincke in the German Bight.
+The school encompassed lectures, exercises and practical work in classical microscopy, functional morphology, molecular and optical techniques and further training in long-term data analysis and archival, remote sensing data processing and knowledge on technology transfer with focus on blue economy, aquaculture and bionics for light weight constructions.

-The coastal summer school is realized in cooperation of some of the leading national centers for coastal research in Germany: Leibniz Institute for Baltic Research Warnemünde, Helmholtz Centre Geesthacht, Alfred Wegener Institute for Polar and Marine Research (Helmholtz Association of German Research Centers).
-In 2019 the main supporting partner is the PORTWIMS project and it will be held as the 1st PORTWIMS summer school.
+The coastal summer school was realized in cooperation with some of the leading national centers for coastal research in Germany: Leibniz Institute for Baltic Research Warnemünde, Helmholtz Centre Geesthacht, Alfred Wegener Institute for Polar and Marine Research (Helmholtz Association of German Research Centers).
+In 2019 the main supporting partner was the PORTWIMS project.

 EUMETSAT/PORTWIMS workshop: Copernicus Marine Data Stream for Ocean Applications, Lisbon, Portugal, June 2019

-A EUMETSAT/PORTWIMS workshop will be held in Lisbon, in June 2019 that will focus on the use of the latest satellite data to support a wide range of marine applications.
-The course will cover the basic principles of remote sensing, data access, and introduce open source software and transferable skills in programming and data analysis.
+A EUMETSAT/PORTWIMS workshop was held in Lisbon, in June 2019 that focused on the use of the latest satellite data to support a wide range of marine applications.
+The course covered the basic principles of remote sensing, data access, and introduce open source software and transferable skills in programming and data analysis.

-The purpose of these workshops is to develop skills in using data from EUMETSAT's Copernicus Data Stream for oceanographic applications.
-We will focus on the application of data from Sentinel-3.
+The purpose of the workshops was to develop skills in using data from EUMETSAT's Copernicus Data Stream for oceanographic applications, with a particular focus on the application of data from Sentinel-3.

 PORTWIMS Kick-Off meeting